Talented, hard-working, dedicated, caring — these are just a few of the rock-solid qualities the people of 826 possess.

 Tim Ratanapreukskul was born in Los Angeles but has led a multi-regional lifestyle since high school.
 When Tim was a teenager, he lived and studied in Japan, and went on to live in various parts of the East Coast.
 The promise of higher education brought him to the Rhode Island School of Design where he studied apparel and graphic design in his undergrad and architecture for his master’s degree.
 Although Tim is artistically inclined, he has admittedly terrible taste in music.
 About a year ago, Tim came to San Francisco’s Mission district for the sunshine, but since then has discovered so much more to love about the neighborhood: free yoga, homemade bikes, mandated composting and recycling, cheap Mexican food, the Muni’s J-line, and 826 Valencia.

 Karen Wagstaffe is a big fan of 826 Valencia and of all the amazing people who work and volunteer here.
 Recently semi-retired from her days as the stay-at-home mom of Michael, Emily, Matthew, and Megan, and happily adjusting to an empty nest, she also has a faint recollection of having been a lawyer a couple of decades ago.
-She has served a stint or two as Mrs. Blue, and since 2005 has come in on Mondays to help Leigh and the other folks in the back office with just about anything.
+She has served a stint or two as Mrs. Blue, and since 2005 has come in on Mondays to help the folks in the back office with just about anything.